-The QMS shall identify applicable general safety and performance requirements for the products in the manufacturer's portfolio and explore options to address those requirements.
+The QMS is required to identify applicable general safety and performance requirements for the products in the manufacturer's portfolio and explore options to address those requirements.
 Although this is complementary to risk management activities, the IVDR specifically segregates this as a specific requirement as it goes beyond those requirements as an output of risk management.
-Annex I, Chapter II of the IVDR describes other aspects of in this category with specific expectations for different types of devices.
-In order to fulfil the requirement, the QMS must adequately identify these general requirements in each product development where applicable, and incorporate the means to address these requirements.
-The QMS should provide guidance on how to evaluate or establish these requirements from one product to the next (e.g. the compliance with known standards) and provide, when possible, standardized response to common requirements.
-The manufacturer may find value in developing an input document by product family or business unit where products share substantial similarities.
+Annex I, Chapter II of the IVDR describes other aspects of this category with specific expectations for different types of devices.
+In order to fulfil the requirement, the QMS has to adequately identify these general requirements in each product development, where applicable, and incorporate the means to address these requirements.
+The QMS should provide processes to evaluate or establish these requirements from one product to the next (for example, the compliance with known standards) and provide, when possible, standardized response(s) to common requirements.
+The manufacturer can find value in developing an input document by product family or business unit where products share substantial similarities.
 Alternatively, a generic, and more encompassing list, could be presented for all products allowing each development team to select only what is applicable.
-The approach will depend largely on a company's portfolio.
+The approach will depend largely on the manufacturer's portfolio.